 Originally, verification laws were introduced in 2001 as part of the Patriot Act to provide a wide range of legal means to deter or highlight potential terrorist behaviour.
 Today, every legal and transparent financial product requires KYC verification.

-Why Introduce Profile Verification?
+Why introduce Profile Verification?

-KYC and AML: What’s the Difference?
+KYC and AML: What’s the difference?

 The AML concept is much broader than KYC.
 AML stands for Anti-Money Laundering and refers to a set of policies, laws, and regulations to combat generating income in a fraudulent way.

-However, KYC and AML are connected.
+However; KYC and AML are connected.
 For example, if a digital exchange has established KYC procedures, it shows that the startup is legitimate.
-If a project is following AML and KYC regulations, it has a greater potential to start successful collaboration with the banking sector.
+If a project is following AML and KYC regulations, it has a greater potential to start a successful collaboration with the banking sector.

 Why Does KYC Verification Matter?